Modeling Deontic Modal Logic in ASP

 If IM$p$, then $\neg p$ (if $p$ is impermissible, then $p$ is false).

 This is because obligations can be violated (e.g., we may not pay a parking fine even if we are obligated to do so) and impermissible things do happen (e.g., a car is driven on the wrong side of the road).
-We will assume that all deontic formulas used are written as normal logic programs.
-We assume that the stable model semantics \cite{gelfondkahl} is employed and that these normal logic programs can be executed using an answer set programming (ASP) systems, specifically the s(CASP) predicate ASP system \cite{scasp,gupta-csr}.
+We will assume that all deontic formulas used are written as Horn logic programs with deontic operators OB, IM, and PE allowed as qualifiers of subgoals.
+We systematically translate these deontic formulas into ASP rules.
+We assume that the stable model semantics \cite{Baral} is employed and that the program consisting of these ASP rules can be executed using an answer set programming system, specifically the s(CASP) predicate ASP system (\cite{scasp,gupta-csr}).
 The semantics of modal logics is given in terms of possible worlds, so modal logic theories can be elegantly represented and reasoned about in ASP.

-Under the standard semantics of SDL, if $\phi$ is a logic formula, then OB$\phi$ is true in a world $w$ if $\phi$ is true in all the worlds $v$ accessible from $w$.
-If $\phi$ is true in a world $v$, then by axiom NEC, OB$\phi$ is true in the world $v$, which then means that $\phi$ is true, in turn, in the worlds accessible to $v$.
-The important thing to note is that OB$\phi$ and $\phi$ both hold in $v$.
-So, to model SDL theories in ASP, we really just need to model the world $v$ where all the formulas that were true in $w$ will hold along with the formulas implied by the modal operators.
-On the surface, deontic logic appears similar to alethic modal logic, with obligation being the counterpart of necessity and impermissibility of impossibility.
+On the surface, deontic logic appears similar to alethic modal logic, with obligation being the counterpart of necessity, permissibility of possibility, and impermissibility of impossibility.
 However, that is not the case, and this superficial similarity has led to many paradoxes in deontic logic \cite{old-deontic-paradox-paper}.